nicolasgioanni/NotePal/README.md

 ---

 ## Contributions
-This project was founded and developed by **Parth Gupta** and **Nicolas Gioanni** to enhcnace learning and note-taking through AI.
+This project was founded and developed by **Parth Gupta** and **Nicolas Gioanni** to enhance learning and note-taking through AI.
 We welcome contributions!
 To contribute:

 1. **Fork the repository**.
 2. Create a new branch: